California Disability Insurance (DI)

 If an employee works in San Francisco and is receiving CA PFL to bond with a child (newborn, foster or adopted), the San Francisco Paid Parental Leave Ordinance (SF PPLO) requires the employer to pay supplemental compensation (up to 100% of pre-disability earnings) for the full duration of the employee’s leave (up to 8 weeks).
 All San Francisco employees working for a covered employer are eligible for SF PPLO benefits.

-MetLife’s claims team will reach out to the employee to coordinate dates of the company leave that directly overlap with the state leave.
+MetLife’s claims team will reach out to the employer to coordinate dates of the company leave that directly overlap with the state leave.

 MetLife representatives can help review employer paid benefits that may overlap with the state leave.
 They can help document overlaps and preferred contact and action when the overlap happens.